ndag/persistence-curv-sets/README.md

 3. Set the simulation parameters:
 	- `dim`: The dimension of homology that you want to calculate.
 The program will automatically set `n=2*dim+2` to calculate the *principal* persistence set.
 	- `nReps`: Number of $n$-point samples to take from $dX$.
-4. Once you've decided on the above parameters, run Persistence_parsave_dX.m from the Matlab command window.
+4. Once you've decided on the above parameters, run your selected script from the Matlab command window.
 This will produce a .mat file containing the results.

 ## Output
 The script produces a graph of $D_{n,k}^\mathrm{VR}(X)$, as described in the paper and in the figure above.
 It also saves the following variables in results_file.mat: